Clean Water and Sanitation

 In 2024, KFUPM’s primary objectives include engaging with schools and MOOCs organizations.
 The institution employs emails, posters, and social media channels to raise community awareness about water conservation.

 In addition, KFUPM’s Institute for Knowledge Exchange (KIKX) periodically organizes workshops and seminars related to Water Security.
-All workshops are accessible by the public and recordings can be found on KIKX website.
+All workshops are accessible by the public and recordings can be found on KIKX account.

 To conserve water on campus, KFUPM has implemented various initiatives (ESSW, page24), such as Water-Saving Equipment, Automatic Irrigation or Awareness Campaigns.
 As part of KFUPM’s water awareness initiative, the institution has placed reminders in most campus washrooms, encouraging simple acts like turning off taps when not in use.
 Making informed choices as individual water consumers is vital, but as a society, making wise water decisions is equally crucial.